bio-tools/biotoolsSchema/jsonschema/README.md

 File                            | Description
 ----                            | -----------
-biotoolsj.json                  | biotoolsSchemaJ (JSON schema)
+biotoolsj.json                  | biotoolsSchema (JSON schema)
-LICENSE                         | biotoolsSchemaj license information assets                          | Folder for images and other assets assets/biotoolsSchema_json.xsd  | Ignore (biotoolsSchema 3.2.0 (XSD schema) produced for initial reverse-engineering of the JSON schema) stable                          | (not used yet) - current stable version of the schema)
+LICENSE                         | Schema license information assets                          | Folder for images and other assets assets/biotoolsSchema_json.xsd  | Ignore (biotoolsSchema 3.2.0 (XSD schema) produced for initial reverse-engineering of the JSON schema) stable                          | (not used yet) - current stable version of the schema)